smallblue2/Hako/docs/functional-spec/FS.md

 **Technical Issues**

  * File Operations - Ensuring operations like deleting or renaming are reflected correctly in the file system.
- * Permission Management - Although we're not implementing user permissions, we do need to prevent unauthorized modifications to core system files.
+ * Permission Management - Although we're not implementing user permissions, we do need to prevent unauthorised modifications to core system files.

 **Dependencies With Other Requirements**